at(<atTime>, [lookbackWindow,] <tsExpression>)

 Returns a single current or past reported data value from the time series described by the expression.
 The returned value is displayed continuously across the chart, so you can use it as a reference value for comparing against the results of other queries.

-at() standard time function returns the data value that was reported at a particular time (or, if such value is not available, the last reported value within a 1-hour time window preceding that particular time) by the time series described by the expression.
+at() standard time function returns the data value that was reported at a particular time by the time series described by the expression.
 The returned value is displayed continuously across the chart, so you can use it as a reference value for comparing against the results of other queries.

 at() returns a separate result for each time series described by the expression.

-As an alternative, you can specify the time relative to your chart.
+As a time relative to your chart.
 For example, you can use

-"start" to obtain the data value that was reported at the beginning of your current chart window.
-In fact, if you’re looking at a chart of past values,
+"start"to obtain the data value that was reported at the first time shown on your current chart.
+If you’re looking at a chart of past values,

 When live data is reported,

 at() adjusts the returned value as necessary to reflect any changes in the data reported by the time series.
-Adjustments can occur whenever the chart is updated (every 30 seconds).
+Adjustments can occur whenever the chart is updated (every 30 seconds in most cases).
 For example, consider a time series that reports a different value every 2 minutes.
 If you run a query with

 at() at 8:00am to return the value reported 2 hours ago (at 6:00am), the result is automatically adjusted around 8:02am to show the value that was reported at 6:02am.